The Rich Are Always with Us: Plot

 New York City socialite Caroline Grannard and her wealthy stockbroker husband Greg seemingly have a happy marriage until she learns about his affair with Allison Adair.
 When she confronts him, he confesses he wants a divorce.

 While en route to an assignment in Romania, novelist and war correspondent Julian Tierney, long in love with Caroline, meets her in Paris after her divorce is finalized and asks her to marry him.
 Although she insists she no longer has feelings for her ex-husband, she asks Julian for time to consider his proposal, and he departs without her.

-Caroline returns to the United States and discovers Greg and Alison are expecting a baby.
-Malbro, who has been trying to entice Julian into a romantic relationship without much success, advises Caroline he is planning to travel to China and India in hopes of forgetting her.
+Caroline returns to the United States and discovers Greg and Allison are expecting a baby.
+Caroline's friend Malbro, who has been trying to entice Julian into a romantic relationship without much success, advises Caroline he is planning to travel to China and India in hopes of forgetting her.
 Caroline tells Julian she loves him as well and they spend the night together.
 When Allison learns about their tryst, she tries to create a scandal, implying that Caroline isn't what she seems.
 Allison's machinations are stopped by Malbro and Greg.
-On their way home, the couple become involved in a heated discussion in the car and are involved in a crash in which Allison is killed and Greg is injured severely.
+On their way home, the couple become involved in a heated discussion in the car, in which Allison admits that she isn't going to have a baby after all, and are involved in a crash in which Allison is killed and Greg is severely injured.

 When Caroline visits Greg in the hospital, he begs, "Don't leave me."
 His doctor tells her the hope of a reconciliation will help Greg recover faster.
 She tells him, "I won't leave you, Greg."
 When Caroline sees Julian, she tells him that she cannot leave with him because she must take care of Greg.
 However, she arranges for a judge, hospitalized in a nearby room, to marry her and Julian before he departs for the Far East, and she promises to join him there once Greg has recuperated fully.